stonkyoloer/News_Spread_Engine/README.md

 Focus on finding real, verifiable information that suggests directional bias and elevated options activity.
 Quality over quantity - better to have 20 excellent candidates than 27 mediocre ones.
 ```
+---

+# 🛠 Set Tastytrade Credentials

+**`config.py`** Stores API URL and login credentials, imported and used by other scripts.

+---

 # 🤖 Analyze Credit Spreads via Pipeline